scottjparry/scottjparry.github.io/_pages/about.md

 What's up? **Looks at the sky** - yeah I know...its a bad joke- you'll get used to it...

 If you haven't met me before my name is Scott, I'm a recovering Systems Engineer turned Cloud Architect working for a leading Microsoft Partner in Sydney.
-I spend my (work) days adapting and navigating the shifting currents of cloud security.
+I spend my (work) days adapting to and navigating the shifting currents of cloud security.

 # The Cuttlefish